I used to do almost all of these. Here are 8 sneaky habits that might be sabotaging your sleep — and what actually works instead.

 Try this instead: Get morning sunlight, move your body, limit caffeine after 2PM, and give your brain space to wind down in the evening.

-You don’t need a new mattress or another melatonin gummy.
-You probably just need to unlearn some things.
+You don't need a new mattress.
+You don't need another melatonin gummy.
+(Trust me on the melatonin — I wrote a whole article about why it stops working.)
+You probably just need to unlearn some habits that felt helpful but aren't.

 💤 Want to start sleeping better — for real?
 We’ve got a personalized plan waiting for you.